2008 Picher–Neosho tornado: EF4 rating

 Preliminary information from the National Weather Service office in Springfield, Missouri, suggested the Newton County tornado was a violent tornado.
-The preliminary rating was EF3, but it was later upgraded to EF4 according to a later survey.
+The preliminary rating was EF3, but it was upgraded to EF4 according to a later survey.
 The tornado continued into Barry County, where one person was killed in Purdy.
 In Barry County, several buildings were damaged including numerous houses, a church, four mobile homes and many outbuildings.
 The tornado lifted just southeast of McDowell.
 Debris from the storm such as letters, bills and foam traveled as far east as the Springfield area about 80 mi to the east of the hardest hit region in southwestern Missouri.